adrian2793/assembly22/readme.md

 > [!NOTE]
 > For educational purposes only

+> [!WARNING]
+> To use this program you need to have a native USB compatible Arduino

 > [!TIP]
 > There's no chance of getting banned when using it correctly